znopp/WYR/README.md

 AND if the time since the bots last message is over x minutes

-- [ ] WYR question will be an embed with 2 buttons, one for each option.
+- [x] WYR question will be an embed with 2 buttons, one for each option.

-  - [ ] Message will be deleted after x seconds, new message will send showing total voters, how many votes for each option, and results in percentages.
+  - [x] Message will be deleted after x seconds, new message will send showing total voters, how many votes for each option, and results in percentages.

+- [ ] Import a lot of WYR questions... somehow

 ## Potential Future Features